Estimating Dynamic Treatment Effects in Event Studies with Heterogeneous Treatment Effects: Event studies design

-For each unit we observe a treatment path $\left\{ D_{i,t}\right\} _{t=0}^{T}$.
-In event studies, treatment is an absorbing state and the treatment path is a non-decreasing sequence of zeros and then ones.
-Thus, the treatment path of a unit can be uniquely characterized by the time period of the initial treatment, identified with the scalar random variable $E_{i}=\min\left\{ t:D_{i,t}=1\right\} $.
-We call this random variable $E_{i}$ ``event time'' as it refers to the onset of the treatment.
-In our notation, cohort $e$ is the set of units for which $E_{i}=e$.
-Denote $E_{i}=\infty$ for units never treated.
+In the general case of event studies we focus on an \emph{absorbing }treatment such that the treatment status over time is a non-decreasing sequence of zeros and then ones, i.e. $D_{i,s}\leq D_{i,t}$ for $s<t$.
+We can thus uniquely characterize a treatment path by the time period of the initial treatment, denoted with $E_{i}=\min\left\{ t:D_{i,t}=1\right\} $.
+If unit $i$ is never treated i.e. $D_{i,t}=0$ for all $t$, we set $E_{i}=\infty$.
+Based on when they first receive the treatment, we can also uniquely categorize units into disjoint cohorts $e$ for $e\in\{0,\dots,T,\infty\}$, where units in cohort $e$ are first treated at the same time $\{i:E_{i}=e\}$.

-We assume that in this panel, $E_{i}$ is supported on $\left\{ 1,2,3,\dots,T\right\} $, so no units are treated in the first period ($t=0)$ and all units are treated by the last period $(t=T)$.
-We assume $Pr\left\{ E_{i}=0\right\} =0$ since we cannot apply DID estimators for $E_{i}=0$ as we see later.\footnote{Intuitively, if a cohort is treated in all periods we cannot identify dynamic treatment effects separately from time effects.} Our results extend to the case where we observe units never treated in the panel (possibly treated after the panel $E_{i}>T$, or a pure control group that is never treated $E_{i}=\infty$).

-Potential outcomes describe realizations of the outcome variable $Y_{i,t}$ that arise in response to a hypothetical treatment path $e$.
-We denote the potential outcome in period $t$ under treatment path $e$ by $Y_{i,t}^{e}$.
-In particular, $Y_{i,t}^{\infty}$ is the potential outcome if unit $i$ never receives treatment, which we call ``baseline outcome''.
-We observe each unit under only a single treatment path $E_{i}=e$, so the observed outcome for unit $i$ is
+We define $Y_{i,t}^{e}$ to be the potential outcome in period $t$ when unit $i$ is first treated in time period $e$.
+We define $Y_{i,t}^{\infty}$ to be the potential outcome if unit $i$ never receives the treatment, which we call the ``baseline outcome''.
+Since the timing of the initial treatment uniquely characterizes one's treatment path, we can represent the observed outcome for unit $i$ as

+For any treatment that is not absorbing, if we replace the treatment status $D_{i,t}$ with an indicator for ever having received the treatment, the new treatment is absorbing by construction.
+Oftentimes the effect of having ever received the treatment is of interest, as it captures the path of treatment effects even though the treatment itself may be transient.
+For example, \citet{deryugina_aej2017} is interested in the fiscal cost for a county that has been hit by a hurricane.
+While a hurricane itself may be transient, the impact of having had a hurricane may not be transient, hence why \citet{deryugina_aej2017} codes the year of the first hurricane experienced in a county as $E_{i}$.

+In the next section, we use the notation developed above to define the treatment effect of an event study design.